verrazzano/verrazzano/examples/hello-helidon/README.md

 ## Deploying the example application

-1. Pre-requisites: Install Verrazzano following the [installation instructions](../install/README.md).
+1. Prerequisites: Install Verrazzano following the [installation instructions](../install/README.md).

-1. Run the following script to deploy the Verrazzano Model and Verrazzano Binding for the example application.
+1. Deploy the Verrazzano Model and Verrazzano Binding for the example application.

     ### Using an OKE cluster
+    Run the following script:

     ```
     ./install-hello-world.sh
-    pod/verrazzano-operator-7c785bb84b-d7tlx condition met
-    pod/verrazzano-admission-controller-58cf8b4b89-64vzk condition met
-    verrazzanomodel.verrazzano.io/hello-world-model created
-    verrazzanobinding.verrazzano.io/hello-world-binding created
-    NAME                                      READY   STATUS            RESTARTS   AGE
-    pod/hello-world-application-bb58ccfd6-6xmpg condition met
-    pod/hello-world-application-bb58ccfd6-89ftc condition met
-    {"message":"Hello World!"}
     ```

     ### Using a kind cluster
+    Run the following script:

     ```
     export KIND_CLUSTER_NAME=verrazzano
     export CLUSTER_TYPE=KIND
     ./install-hello-world.sh
-    pod/verrazzano-operator-66dff84cd7-v2jzs condition met
-    pod/verrazzano-admission-controller-59dcbbdfdf-t828v condition met
-    verrazzanomodel.verrazzano.io/hello-world-model created
-    verrazzanobinding.verrazzano.io/hello-world-binding created
-    NAME                                       READY   STATUS     RESTARTS   AGE
-    pod/hello-world-application-868c5d9d88-qdsz2 condition met
-    pod/hello-world-application-868c5d9d88-r5rbm condition met
-    {"message":"Hello World!"}
     ```

-   This script not only installs the model and binding, but also waits for the pods in the *greet* namespace to be ready, and then calls one of the endpoints provided by the REST service implemented by the example application.
-In the following sections, you'll find more details about the application and endpoints provided by it.
+   The scripts deploy the Verrazzano Model and Verrazzano Binding, wait for the pods in the `greet` namespace to be ready, and call one of the endpoints provided by the REST service implemented by the example application.

 1. Verify that all the objects have started.
-Objects are started in the *greet*, *verrazzano-system*, and *monitoring* namespaces.
+Objects are started in the `greet`, `verrazzano-system`, and `monitoring` namespaces.
 The following code block shows the objects to expect.
 Objects not related to this sample application have been removed from the list.